Mod Kits and Services

 You can replace the plastic input jack with an all-metal Switchcraft jack (the industry standard).
 It comes prewired with Mogami low-noise coaxial cable and includes two Switchcraft isolation washers (one flat, one shoulder washer) to eliminate the possibility of ground loop hum.
 Requires removing the circuit board and desoldering the old jack with desoldering braid or a solder sucker pump.
 The green board version bypasses a noise-prone portion of the circuit board.

 Audio-taper master volume or reverb control: $10

 Hate the way the master volume gets too loud too fast?
-An audio-taper control solves the problem, and makes the volume smooth and progressive.
+An audio-taper control solves the problem, and makes the loudness smooth and progressive.
 It’s especially good when you’re trying to play quietly at home.
 The same audio-taper control also works well for the reverb.
 It extends the range in the same way, making it smoothly progressive at the low end, so if you’re always stuck between too little and too much reverb, it’s an easy fix.
+This pot does not replace the volume control, only the master volume or reverb.
 See how to replace snap-in pots here: Replacing Snap-in Pots

 The clean boost module: $45

 This is a one-inch square board that connects to your circuit board (held by one of the mounting screws) and connects to the circuit board in three places.
 All connections are from the top of the board; no need to remove it.
 It gives approximately the same increase in volume as the Fat switch, but without the increase in bass.
 It makes clean or distorted tones louder, and when used in conjunction with the Fat switch is about twice as loud.
 It does not increase distortion unless you’re really playing loud.
 It is usually controlled from the pull-up switch built into the presence control, or, if you wish, on its own footswitch.
 See the Clean Boost Module page.

 Stereo footswitch jack for Fat and Clean Boost control: $8